Members are elected to the NCTE Executive Committee each spring, for terms ranging from two to four years. The job of the executive committee is to:

 - establish priorities and direction for the Council,

-- to make policy,
+- make policy,

-- to provide administrative oversight,
+- provide administrative oversight, and

 Annual Reports is a central document of record for NCTE activities for the year and includes written reports submitted by officers, editors, and leaders of NCTE's many active subgroups.
-To read their reports, click here.